Lajahom123/devops-basics/docs/deployment/github-actions.md

 GitHub Actions deploys the application without static Azure credentials, ACR admin credentials, or Web App publish profiles.
 Authentication is based on GitHub OIDC federation with Microsoft Entra ID.

+The current deployment promotes through a staging slot.
+It builds the application image, builds the Flyway migration image, runs the Container Apps migration job, updates the staging slot, verifies staging, and swaps staging into production.

 ## Bootstrap identity

 The OIDC identity is managed in `infra/foundation`.
 This layer creates: